diggs1711/catch-challenge/README.md

 To query the data, the native fetch function is used.

-Jest and react-testing-library is used in combination for compreshive unit and integration tests
+Both jest and react-testing-library are used in combination for compreshive unit and integration tests

 ### Scripts